SmartThingsCommunity/SmartThingsPublic/devicetypes/smartthings/zwave-basic-heat-alarm.src/README.md

 When finished, tap Save
 Tap Ok to confirm
 ```
-### To exclude the FireAngel ZHT-630 Heat Detector/Alarm
+### To exclude the FireAngel Thermistek ZHT-630 Heat Alarm/Detector
-If the FireAngel ZHT-630 Heat Detector/Alarm was not discovered, you may need to reset, or “exclude,” the device before it can successfully connect with the SmartThings Hub.
+If the FireAngel Thermistek ZHT-630 Heat Alarm/Detector was not discovered, you may need to reset, or “exclude,” the device before it can successfully connect with the SmartThings Hub.
 To do this in the SmartThings mobile app:
 ```
 Tap the menu (Android) / More (iOS)
 Tap the Hub